ten-protocol/foundation/governance-guidelines.md

 Many other decentralised networks establish a legal entity to govern their rules and behaviour.
 A legal entity is a requirement if the network is to exist within the existing international legal frameworks; as far as national law is concerned, if a legal entity does not exist, then individual "natural persons" become directly accountable.

-### 1.4 Choice for Obscuro Network
+### 1.4 Choice for Ten Network

-Analysis and feedback show that Obscuro Network will be most effectively governed via a Foundation, a not-for-profit, independent entity which is domiciled in a legal jurisdiction and which can be shown to comply with the local and international laws.
+Analysis and feedback show that Ten Network will be most effectively governed via a Foundation, a not-for-profit, independent entity which is domiciled in a legal jurisdiction and which can be shown to comply with the local and international laws.
 One of the implications of choosing to incorporate a Foundation is that it will require the involvement of people to represent it and be accountable for its actions to the jurisdiction in which it is based.
 In order to meet the value of being democratic, those people who represent the Foundation (for example, as members of a governing Board) will need to be elected by Network Participants, and in order to be fair, anyone should be able to put themselves forward as a representative.

 **The Foundation is the legal embodiment of the community, and is structured so that members of the community make all decisions, whether directly or indirectly.
 There must be no other unseen powers or influence holders.
-Every change to the Obscuro Protocol, the Network, and governance must follow a path laid out in this document.**
+Every change to the Ten Protocol, the Network, and governance must follow a path laid out in this document.**

-## 2. The Obscuro Network Foundation
+## 2. The Ten Network Foundation

 ### 2.1	Mission

-Following on from the Obscuro White Paper, we see the mission of the Obscuro Network Foundation to achieve the vision of Obscuro - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and data and enable useful applications, while maintaining privacy within the confines of local and international law.
+Following on from the White Paper, we see the mission of the Ten Network Foundation to achieve the vision of Ten - whereby transactions of users can be recorded in an immutable ledger, benefiting from the power of smart contracts which control the flow of value and data and enable useful applications, while maintaining privacy within the confines of local and international law.

 Achieving this vision and making it ubiquitous will involve running and maintaining a stable and secure Network with open and fair governance, while also promoting the Network so as to ensure its more widespread use.

-Following on this, the Obscuro Network Foundation shall strive for the following qualities in executing its mission:
+Following on this, the Ten Network Foundation shall strive for the following qualities in executing its mission:

 * Fairness and openness – Participants can join the Network and the Network’s governing board, elected through a straightforward voting process.
 * Democracy and transparency – Key decisions and rationale are made by and shared openly with Participants.
 * Stability (with a long-term view) with flexibility – The terms of representatives will last three years with a staggered handoff, and the governance model will be flexible to adapt where required.
-* Efficiency – Staying a lean organisation, sufficient to commission and monitor any external providers to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Obscuro.
+* Efficiency – Staying a lean organisation, sufficient to commission and monitor any external providers to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Ten.
 * Cost effectiveness - The Foundation will strive to run its own operations as efficiently as possible, and ensure that the cost of running infrastructure borne by node operators and end users is as low as possible.
 The Foundation shall not be a profit-making entity.
 The Foundation may be allocated tokens, and hold them on behalf of the community.
 These tokens may be sold in order to fund further development of the protocol, but only in order to recompense Operator(s) and Protocol Developer(s), and as such will remain not-for-profit.
-* Independence – Obscuro Network Foundation makes its own decisions (within the law), and is not following another entity’s rules.
+* Independence – Ten Network Foundation makes its own decisions (within the law), and is not following another entity’s rules.
 The Foundation shall focus on the following commitments over the long-term:

 * Maintain the long-term standards, services and open governance model of the Protocol and Network.
 * Hold any Trust Roots required for the Network.
 * Commission the provision and operation of infrastructure and services for the Network, both of technical services, and infrastructure needed for meetings, events and collaborative discussions, and provide structure around the business and technical governance of the Network.
-* Facilitate a diverse and vibrant community of industry experts, Obscuro contributors, users and services, including developers, service and application builders, and end users.
+* Facilitate a diverse and vibrant community of industry experts, Ten contributors, users and services, including developers, service and application builders, and end users.
-* Enable the ubiquity and utility of Obscuro throughout all applicable industries and commercial use cases.
+* Enable the ubiquity and utility of Ten throughout all applicable industries and commercial use cases.
 * Balance the divergent interests of a wide range of stakeholders, including network infrastructure operators, end users, application builders, community contributors, and investors in the project.

 ### 2.2	Structure of the Foundation